 Stroke timing changes are perhaps the hardest thing to change in swimming as they involve coordinating multiple movements at once.
 If you have a heavily imprinted glide and pause in your stroke this is a habit that will take some time to break.
 You may find this frustrating at first but bear in mind that as an Overglider there are many good things already in place in your stroke such as good alignment in the water and good body position.
 Other swimmers have multiple problems holding them back, you have one big one (pause and glide) so it makes sense that it will take a little time and persistence to overcome this in your stroke.

 How should your stroke style evolve?
 By working on your stroke flaws you will naturally gravitate towards either the classic Smooth Style or a refined Swinger Style, this is true whatever your Swim Type.
 Which style you evolve into depends on your individual make-up, build and personality.
 Both are extremely fast and efficient strokes and are used by elite swimmers and triathletes at the very highest level of competition.

 One final thought which runs to the very heart of the Swim Smooth philosophy.
 When developing your swimming it's simply not necessary to compromise your stroke in any way.
 Many Overgliders have been told that by swimming with anything other than their minimum stroke count they are imprinting bad habits and losing efficiency.
-As we have seen above this is simply not true, by introducing an active glide you are compromising your stroke and imprinting a large deadspot into your timing.
-As any Overglider who's worked on this aspect of their stroke will tell you, glide can be extremely challenging to undo once imprinted.
+As we have seen above this is simply not true and by introducing an active glide you are compromising your stroke and imprinting a large deadspot into your timing.
+As any Overglider who's worked on removing their dead-spot will tell you, glide can be extremely challenging to undo once imprinted.
 For the beginner level swimmer Overgliding is best avoided in the first place, after all prevention is better than cure.